-The five-acre cornfield maze at Merrymead is open Saturdays from October 6 - 27, 2018 11 AM–4 PM, and Sundays from September 30 - October 28, 2018 12 PM –4 PM.
+The five-acre cornfield maze at Merrymead is open Saturdays (11 AM - 5 PM) and Sundays (12 PM - 5 PM) starting October 5 and October 6, 2019.
 Moonlight Maze hours are Fridays and Saturdays from 6–8 PM.
 Younger children can enjoy the 700-foot cornstalk tunnel which is open during the week and on weekends.
 Harvest Festival weekends also include children’s games, moon bounces, face painting, hay rides, and more.
-And don't miss the lighting of the "Great Pumpkin" on October 29th.
+And don't miss the lighting of the "Great Pumpkin" on September 28th.

 6. Roba Family Farms - North Abington

 Roba Family Farm features a 4.5 acre Mega Maze, complete with 11 puzzle pieces for travelers to find and put together.
 There’s a mini maze too, and it’s all part of the farm’s Harvest Festival, which has plenty for kids to do, including regular performances from the Marvelous Mutts, a troupe of canine acrobats.
-The farm's fall activities are going on now through October 31, 2018
+The farm's fall activities are going on from September 13 - November 3, 2019.

 7. Shady Brook Farm - Yardley